Friday evening, my 11-month-old ended up in the emergency room and was eventually admitted to the children’s hospital.

 This was WAY more than I had anticipated.
 Thank goodness my steady-man hubbie was there with me because I was no longer in control, and I was feeling really overwhelmed by the whole situation.

 “How did we end up here?”
 “Did I do the right thing?”
 “How did he get this in the first place?” — These were all questions I was asking myself.

-After 3 days in the hospital and my tiny baby pumped full of strong antibiotics, we were on our way home with an infant that was way better than when we’d come in.
+After three days in the hospital, and my tiny baby pumped full of strong antibiotics, we were on our way home with an infant that was way better than when we’d come in.

 I’m thankful.
 I’m grateful.
 I’m wiser.